ibm-cloud-docs/account/ts_accounts.md

 ## Unable to create new organization
 {: #nosecondorg}

-You recieve an error message when you try to create a new organization.
+You receive an error message when you try to create a new organization.
 {: tsSymptoms}

 This is likely because you are using a Lite account, which supports development in one organization only.
 You create the organization when your account is first set up.